Kinzali/Event-data-tracking/data_warehouse/README.md

 The API server is used with Docker Compose.

-- To start the walking skeleton, open up the terminal in the folder that contains the `docker-compose.yml` file and type `docker-compose up`.
+- To start the API server, open up the terminal in the folder that contains the `docker-compose.yml` file and type `docker-compose up`.
-- To stop the walking skeleton, press `ctrl+C` (or similar) in the same terminal where you wrote the command `docker-compose up`.
+- To stop the API server, press `ctrl+C` (or similar) in the same terminal where you wrote the command `docker-compose up`.
 Another option is to open up a new terminal and navigate to the folder that contains the `docker-compose.yml` file, and then write `docker-compose stop`.